Online Computer Science Programs - No GRE or GMAT Required

 Applicants to the program must have a bachelor’s degree from an accredited US institution, a GPA of at least 3.0, a completed online application, official transcripts from all colleges and universities attended, a goals statement, a current resume, two letters of recommendation, and TOEFL scores for international students.
 GRE or GMAT scores are not required for admission.

-This 30-credit program includes courses such as mathematical foundations of computer science; analysis of algorithms; computer systems; advanced artificial intelligence; software testing; computer networking; software design and architecture; and computer graphics.
+This 30-credit program includes courses such as mathematical foundations of computer science; analysis of algorithms; computer systems; introduction to artificial intelligence; software testing; computer networking; software design and architecture; and computer graphics.

 Graduates will be ready to take up roles such as computer network architects, computer and information systems managers, computer and information research scientists, software engineers, database administrators, computer systems analysts, and network and computer systems administrators.

-Arizona State University offers an online master of computer science program in collaboration with Coursera, an online education platform.
+Arizona State University offers an online master of computer science program.
 The program explores some of the latest technological developments, such as big data, artificial intelligence, blockchain, software engineering, and cybersecurity.
+The program also has two available concentrations in big data systems and cybersecurity.

 Admission requirements for the program include an undergraduate degree from a regionally accredited university with a minimum cumulative GPA of 3.0, two semesters of advanced math in calculus I and II, official transcripts from all institutions attended, a statement of purpose, and TOEFL scores for international students.
 GRE scores are not required for admission.